adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 40 - Implementing Data Analysis and Predictive Modeling Features
 - Created a sample Python file for implementing basic data analysis features.

+## Iteration 41 - Implementing User Profile and Preferences Features
+- Added a sample method in `app.py` to outline features for user profile and preferences.